 Probably, you may be asking yourself: is an API a microservice?
 To answer that question, let’s talk about the differences between microservices and APIs.

-Generally, Application Programming Interfaces (APIs) refer to a set of programming instructions that allow computer systems to “talk” to one another and share functionalities.
+Generally, Application Programming Interfaces (APIs) refers to a set of programming instructions that allow computer systems to “talk” to one another and share functionalities.
 An API exposes an application’s data, allowing developers to fetch its features and build powerful integrations.

 There are APIs for almost anything you can think of.
 For example, you can use a payment API to build an application for sending and receiving payments, a weather API to include weather predictions on your application, or a retail API to add shopping capabilities to your application.